Travel Information for International Students

 - Proof of course registration for the following semester (shows a purpose for your return to the US).
 Available at the Registrar's Office.

 - Current financial support documents.

 - If you are on OPT, a letter from your employer stating that you are employed there, the job description and the dates of employment (which will need to match your EAD!).
-If you are near the end of your OPT, it is not likely that you will be allowed to re-enter the US for that purpose.
-Please think twice about traveling.
-If you are on OPT and your visa has expired, you may be unable to get a new visa.

 Please Note: Be aware that this list of required and suggested documentation is no guarantee that you will be allowed to re-enter the US.
 You may encounter difficulties at the Consulate or Port-of-Entry.
 If you choose to travel outside the US, make sure you stay up to date on the news and events happening around the world - and be aware of the potential difficulties with travel as well as with re-entry into the US.
 Expect longer than normal lines at Ports of Entry, more extensive questioning about your travel, increased security checks at airports within the US and possibly abroad, increased security checks by the airlines at boarding, and increased restrictions on your carry on luggage (all carry on items may be inspected, therefore if you are carrying gifts, etc. do not wrap them in such a way that you cannot open them).

 When packing, be smart.
 If you plan to take items from the US, home to family or friends be sure you are able to open and inspect all items carefully.
 If you cannot do so, do not take them with you.
 Select carefully items you will be put in your bag.
 Items such as wrapped gifts for family and friends at home and electronic equipment may cause further inspection of your luggage and longer delays for you.
 Please remember the reasoning behind all of this and have patience.
 These precautions are for everyone's safety.